 Education & Training

 Member education and training is important for growth.
 We continuously provide opportunities to educate and train our members on many topics.
-This past year we offered several sessions during spring and fall meetings.
+This past year we offered several sessions during spring and fall meetings, including the following:

 Wildlife Management in a Modern World